 Generally speaking, the majority of cats wag their tail once they feel a bit annoyed.
 That means you should stop what you are doing immediately.
 However, most felines tend to purr if they are happy.
 As a result, some people don't how to react cat wagging tail while purring.
 Well, it's quite simple: The pet is receiving excessive stimulation which leads to a steady build-up of irritation.
 In the case the pet owners fail to catch the hint, the cats may resort to physical measures like bunny kicking, gentle biting.. as warnings.

-For most of the time, cats enjoy hanging around human but it's critical that you always take the feeling of your pet into account.
+Most of the time, cats enjoy hanging around human but it's critical that you always take the feeling of your pet into account.
 Regarding cat wagging tail while purring, it's strongly recommended that you adjust your petting method once that takes place.
 If possible, consider preparing a stuffed toy on hand in order to let the feline vent its frustration before continuing.
 Want to play it safe?
-Then it's a good idea to just leave your pet alone for some time to allow the over stimulation to subside all the way.
+Then it's a good idea to just leave your pet alone for some time to allow the overstimulation to subside all the way.

 In conclusion, a cat shall wag its tail in the middle of purring to indicate that it's feeling good but you might want to tone things down a bit.
 As long as you apply appropriate changes to the way you pet it then the pet would still remain around.
 On the other hand, if you keep delivering more and more stimulation, the cat is going to put up resistance.
 Therefore, the ideal approach to the issues is thorough observation as well as timely adjustment.